kinwong/typescript-code-challenge/README.md

 ```

-Use the following commant to run all unit tests:
+Use the following command to run all unit tests:

 ```bash
 npm run test